rhelmer/umami-mcp-llama/README.md

 # Analytics Report Generator

-An automated analytics reporting tool that leverages MiraScope with Ollama, Cloudflare Workers, or Google Gemini to generate intelligent reports from Umami analytics data using the Model Control Protocol (MCP).
+An automated analytics reporting tool that leverages the MCP Python SDK with Ollama, Cloudflare Workers, or Google Gemini to generate intelligent reports from Umami analytics data using the Model Control Protocol (MCP).

 Blog post: https://www.rhelmer.org/blog/ai-powered-analytics-reports-using-mcp/